-Most successful programs are executed through regular ongoing meetings and workshops where stakeholders work together to identify potential partnership opportunities and develop a shared understanding and goal.
-There are many factors contributing to successful partnership initiatives, including: available resources; suitability of agreement instruments; understanding of the legal framework; commitment of personnel; and, leaders empowering their teams to collaborate and cooperate on mutually beneficial solutions.
+Regular recurring in-person and virtual meetings serve as the heartbeat that keeps TCPI efforts progressively effective.
+Public and private stakeholders work together to identify potential partnership opportunities, and to develop a shared understanding and goal.
+Many factors contribute to successful partnership initiatives, including: available resources; suitability of agreement instruments; understanding of the legal framework; commitment of personnel; and, leaders empowering their teams to collaborate and cooperate on identifying solutions.
 This approach ensures improved communications, trust, and commitment between installation and community partners.
-In addition, central tenets of a successful program include embracing the shared value concept, an environment that rewards the entrepreneurial spirit, and leaders empowering their teams.
+Central tenets of a successful program include, 1) embracing the shared value concept, 2) an environment that rewards the entrepreneurial spirit, and 3) supportive leaders empowering their teams.

 to reduce costs or risks by identifying shared values and opportunities.

 The Tri-County Community Partnership Initiative (TCPI) was created by One Okaloosa EDC to foster public-public / public-private (P4) partnerships to support local military installations and their host communities.
 The 2013 National Defense Authorization Act (NDAA), Section 331, provides the authorization for military installations to connect with civic orgnaizations, municipalities and business leaders to collaborate and develop creative solutions to reduce operating costs and increase service capabilities.
 TCPI brings together collaborative community and military efforts, under a well-defined and sustainable banner, uniquely focused on the enhancement of its military installations, their missions, and the surrounding communities.
 The net result is a “win-win” scenario.